LeonCycleDev/docker-local-nginx/README.md

 ## Updates

-To update your project to the latest version of `docker-magento`, run:
+To update your project to the latest version of `docker-local-nginx`, run:

 ```
 bin/update